netdata/netdata/packaging/docker/README.md

   - GITHUB_TOKEN variable with the token generated on the preparation step, for travis workflows to function properly
   - COVERITY_SCAN_SUBMIT_EMAIL and COVERITY_SCAN_TOKEN variables to enable Travis to submit your code for analysis to Coverity.

-Having followed these instructions, your forked repository should be all set up for Travis Integration, happy testing!
+Having followed these instructions, your forked repository should be all set up for Travis integration.
+Happy testing!